Mastering

 terraform apply -auto-approve

-Checkpoint 4: Is Grafana dashboard available?
+Checkpoint 4: Validate that the Grafana dashboard available

 From the juju-controller VM, retrieve the Grafana URL and admin password: